 As someone from Florida, also known as the Sunshine State, I've spent a lot of time in the heat and consider myself to be a summer shoe expert.
-Warm weather can be amazing as long as you’re dressed comfortably, and a key part of this is wearing the right shoes.
-Like most things in life, what the "right shoes" entails varies from person to person, but luckily there's just as many options out there as personal style aesthetics.
+A key part of dressing in warmer weather is wearing the right shoes a.k.a. the most comfortable ones.
+Flats trump heels in the walking department, but flats vary in style and comfort level.
+We tested our favorite brands and rounded up the best options.

 This won’t be the last flatform on this summer flats roundup, but I added this pair to my shopping cart in record time.
 If you’ve never worn a puffy sandal, I don’t know that you’re actually living life to the fullest—the soft padding is that nice.
-These come in three colors, but I think we can all agree that pale yellow is the winner, as the understated hue makes sunny summer style a breeze.
+These come in multiple colors, but I think we can all agree that pink is the winner, as the bold hue makes sunny summer style a breeze.
 I would pair these dreamy slides with wide leg trousers and a loose button-down for the ultimate comfort.

 This may not be the first silhouette that comes to mind, but hear me out: chunky white loafers for summer.
 I’m a huge fan of contrasting a flowing piece (like a silk slip midi dress) with shoes that look like toy trucks, and this pair from Last Studio is extra special thanks to the pink trim in a crisp white hue.

-Terry is functional at the pool or beach, but it also makes a great fabric for all sorts of sweaty, humid summer days.
-These classic thong flat sandals feature a deadstock terry cloth material in three bright shades, taking them to the next level.
+These classic flat sandals feature a sturdy, leather material in three versatile shades, taking them to the next level.
 I would wear these to the beach with my hijab and coordinating seaside attire, but they would look great with any sundress or vacation-ready outfit that fits your style.

-Picture this: A perfectly worn-in vintage T-shirt, light wash denim, and these faux-leather loafers.
+Picture this: A perfectly worn-in vintage T-shirt, light-wash denim, and these leather loafers.
 If closed-toe shoes don't sound like great summer flats for the heat, slip on a pair of no-show socks or whatever liner your heart desires.

-I saw these white summer sandals while shopping at the Simonett boutique in Miami, and the minute I put them on my feet I knew I had to buy them and change into them right then and there.
-To say these feel like you're walking on clouds would be an understatement: The straps are fully padded on the inside for comfort that I would call a hug for your feet.
-I’ve styled them in so many ways, but one of my favorite ways to wear these is with something less casual, like an oversized black blazer and a pair of ultra-slim, slit-hem pants.
+I saw strappy white summer sandals while shopping at the Simonett boutique in Miami, but they are no longer available.
+These options from Teva are the next best thing.
+To say these feel like you're walking on clouds would be an understatement: I’ve styled them in so many ways, but one of my favorite ways to wear these is with something less casual, like an oversized black blazer and a pair of ultra-slim, slit-hem pants.

 Do not sleep on Shop-Pêche’s curated selection of shoes, especially these vegan leather fisherman sandals, available in cream and black.
 Although the cream does feel more seasonally appropriate, I would personally go with the black and style them similarly to how the model wears them on the site, with a pair of white socks and a '90s-inspired button-down dress (think Phoebe from the episode of Friends when she grabs Rachel and Monica by the ear).